huggingface/transformers/docs/source/task_summary.rst

 Here is an example of doing summarization using a model and a tokenizer.
 The process is the following:

 1. Instantiate a tokenizer and a model from the checkpoint name.
 Summarization is usually done using an encoder-decoder model, such as ``Bart`` or ``T5``.
 2. Define the article that should be summarized.
 3. Add the T5 specific prefix "summarize: ".
 4. Use the ``PreTrainedModel.generate()`` method to generate the summary.

 In this example we use Google`s T5 model.
 Even though it was pre-trained only on a multi-task mixed dataset (including CNN / Daily Mail), it yields very good results.

 .. code-block::

     >>> ## PYTORCH CODE
     >>> from transformers import AutoModelWithLMHead, AutoTokenizer

-    >>> model = AutoModelWithLMHead.from_pretrained("t5-base", return_dict=True)
+    >>> model = AutoModelWithLMHead.from_pretrained("t5-base")
     >>> tokenizer = AutoTokenizer.from_pretrained("t5-base")

     >>> # T5 uses a max_length of 512 so we cut the article to 512 tokens.